nawawy/midas_task/Documentation.md

 The `main` function orchestrates the entire workflow:
 1. Downloads documents from the provided URLs.
-2. Processes the files and extracts their content using `process_file`.
+2. Processes the files and extracts their content and divides pdf/ppt by pages/slides using `process_file`.
 3. Chunks the content using `chunk_data`.
 4. Saves the resulting chunks to a JSONL file.
 5. Converts the chunks into `Document` objects and creates embeddings using **HuggingFaceEmbeddings** (or `OpenAIEmbeddings` if preferred).